Grace Slick: Chick-Fil-A Used Her Voice, Proceeds To Support LGBTQ Rights Group

 “See, I come from a time when artists didn’t just sell their soul to the highest bidder, when musicians took a stand, when the message of songs was ‘feed your head,’ not ‘feed your wallet.’
 We need that kind of artistic integrity today, more than ever.
 We won’t produce quality art if we don’t keep ourselves open to all people and possibilities, if we don’t put our money where our mouths are”

-[Feature image by Vince Bucci / Getty Images]
+[Featured Image by Vince Bucci/Getty Images]